Thomas Corwin: Political career

 From 1822 to 1823, and in 1829, Corwin was a member of the Ohio House of Representatives, where he made a spirited speech against the introduction of the whipping post into Ohio.
 In 1830 he was elected as a Whig to the U.S. House of Representatives and served from March 4, 1831, until his resignation, effective May 30, 1840, having become a candidate for the office of Governor of Ohio.
 Known for his sharp wit, debating skills, and endless campaigning, he was elected Governor in 1840, defeating incumbent Wilson Shannon.
 Shannon defeated Corwin in a rematch two years later.

 Corwin was a Presidential elector in 1844 for the Whig Party ticket of Henry Clay and Theodore Frelinghuysen.

 Corwin was also a member of the United States Senate, having been elected by the Ohio General Assembly as a Whig and served from March 4, 1845, to July 20, 1850.
 As a legislator he spoke seldom, but always with great ability, his most famous speech being one given on February 11, 1847, opposing the Mexican–American War.

 Thomas Corwin, as quoted by Canadian humorist Stephen Leacock:

 He resigned from the Senate to become President Millard Fillmore's Secretary of the Treasury shortly after the death of President Zachary Taylor.
 Like his immediate predecessor, William M. Meredith, Corwin believed in a protective tariff.
 Still, he did not want to make sudden or drastic changes in the free-trade tariff law of 1846.
 He objected to that law's provisions, which taxed some imported raw materials at a higher rate than the imported manufactured goods made from those materials, stating in a report to Congress that "such provisions certainly take from the manufacturer and artisan that encouragement which the present law was intended to afford."
 As a longtime Whig, however, Corwin was unsuccessful in passing any tariff legislation in a Congress controlled by Democrats.
-He retired as Secretary shortly after the end of Filmore's administration.
+He retired as Secretary shortly after the end of Fillmore's administration.

 In 1857, former Ohio Governor William Bebb shot a man and was tried in 1858 for manslaughter in Winnebago County, Illinois, where he lived.
-Corwin and co-council Judge William Johnston obtained an acquittal with an argument of self-defense.
+Corwin and co-counsel Judge William Johnston obtained an acquittal with an argument of self-defense.